Three Little Chickpeas

 Instructions

-2. For super firm tofu, drain it and there’s no need to squeeze or pat dry.
+2. For super firm tofu, drain it, and there's no need to squeeze or pat dry.
 For extra firm tofu, drain it, gently squeeze out excess liquid, and pat dry with a paper towel.
-Firm tofu will need to be pressed for 20-30 minutes and pat dry with a paper towel.
+Firm tofu will need to be pressed for 20-30 minutes and patted dry with a paper towel.

-4. Then add the tamari, nutritional yeast, chili powder, oregano, cumin, smoked paprika, onion powder, and garlic powder to the crumbled tofu.
+4. Then add the tamari, nutritional yeast, chili powder, oregano, cumin, smoked paprika, garlic powder, and onion powder to the crumbled tofu.
 Mix well to make sure all of the tofu is coated.

 5. Spread the tofu out in a thin layer on the lined baking tray.